3 Audience Analysis and Listening

 Listening is a complex process, one that consists of a variety of contextual, cognitive, emotional, and behavioral factors.
 However, listening is also a cultural issue, one that reflects and reproduces the power between groups.
 For example, Gonzalez (2022) writes about how in moving from her urban, Black/Puerto Rican neighborhood to an Ivy League college, she was struck by how White students and authority figures would always try to shush or minimize the music, laughter, and perceived loudness of her and her friends.
 Her experiences are corroborated by a great deal of evidence that suggests that White middle/upper class people prefer, and often seek to impose on others, a level of noise that is comfortable to them.
 Often, these demands are couched as appeals to appropriateness, politeness, or decorum, when they actually function to privilege one group’s sense of comfort over others.

 Other researchers have shown that people can differentiate among socioeconomic classes and language use (e.g., the formality of chosen words) and are less likely to hire those who they perceive as having a low-class accent (Kraus et al., 2019).
 Furthermore, low tonal vibrations are often viewed as more dominant and commanding their higher tones, which discriminates against people with higher-pitched voices (especially women) (see Schild et al., 2022).
 To address these issues, you will need to develop your understanding of how to be an effective listener and speaker in a variety of situations.
-To do so, we recommend that you:
+To do so, we recommend that you practice intercultural competence, develop your communication style, use intentional nonverbal cues, and interact with the speaker/listener.

 Listening is a skill that is extremely difficult to master.
 There are a great deal of distractions, noise, and environmental factors that can make high-quality listening almost impossible.
 Furthermore, listening requires ethics of care, responsibility, and empathy, which are not traits that are universally shared or practiced.
 However, being a good listener is one of the most important skills that you can develop.
 From interpersonal relationships to the boardroom, the ability to be cognitively and emotionally present while others speak will help you find success.